 - Increase speed to medium, once the whites become opaque and bubble size have tightened up, add the second portion of sugar a little bit at a time.

-- Increase speed to med-high, add gel color and keep whipping until stiff peaks have been reached.
-You've now made a meringue (Note 6).
+- Increase speed to med-high, whip until soft peaks and add then add gel color.
+Continue whipping until stiff peaks (Note 6).
+This is now called the meringue.

 - Gently fold the meringue into the wet flour mixture in three additions.

-- Gently pour the rest of the cake batter into the cake pan over the design, spread out the batter evenly with an angled spatula.
+- Spread out the batter evenly with an angled spatula.

 - Tap the pan on the counter to release large air pockets.

-- Bake for 10-12 min. at 325 F until a skewer pulls out clean and cake springs back in the center.
+- Bake for 10-12 min. until a skewer pulls out clean and cake springs back in the center.